 Subdivision 1.
-Statewide testing. (a) The commissioner, with advice from experts with appropriate technical qualifications and experience and stakeholders, consistent with subdivision 1a, shall include in the comprehensive assessment system, for each grade level to be tested, state-constructed tests developed from and aligned with the state's required academic standards under section 120B.021 and administered annually to all students in grades 3 through 8 and at the high school level.
-A state-developed test in a subject other than writing, developed after the 2002-2003 school year, must include both multiple choice and constructed response questions.
+Statewide testing. (a) The commissioner, with advice from experts with appropriate technical qualifications and experience and stakeholders, shall include in the comprehensive assessment system, for each grade level to be tested, a test, which shall be aligned with the state's graduation standards and administered annually to all students in the third, fifth, seventh, and eighth grades.
 The commissioner shall establish one or more months during which schools shall administer the tests to students each school year.
 Only Minnesota basic skills tests in reading, mathematics, and writing shall fulfill students' basic skills testing requirements for a passing state notation.
 The passing scores of the state tests in reading and mathematics are the equivalent of:

 (1) 70 percent correct for students entering grade 9 in 1996; and

 (2) 75 percent correct for students entering grade 9 in 1997 and thereafter, as based on the first uniform test administration of February 1998.

 (b) Third, fifth, and seventh grade test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
 The commissioner must disseminate to the public the third, fifth, and seventh grade test results upon receiving those results.